Crestron/CH5ShellUtilitiesCli/src/cli/export-project/README.md

     yarn export:project [options]
     npm run export:project [options]

-You could use shortcuts as the following:
+You could use shortcut script `exp:p` with yarn and npm commands as the following:
     yarn exp:p
     npm run exp:p

 Options:
     -h, --help,         Help for Exporting project code

+Export the complete project from './app/' folder.
+To achieve this, use the below commands:
+    ch5-shell-cli export:project --all
 ```

 ### Change Configuration Parameters